afrasilv/GograBot/README.md

 dataDictionary.json

-## How works Miguelito
+## How works GograBot
 ### Commands
 #### Add Youtube songs to Spotify List
 ```
-Miguelito añade Numb Linkin Park --
+GograBot añade Numb Linkin Park --
-Miguelito añade <songname> <groupName - Not necessary if is the first song in Spotify with the songname>
+GograBot añade <songname> <groupName - Not necessary if is the first song in Spotify with the songname>

 ```
 ```
 <some text>  https://www.youtube.com/watch?v=hJ_eVIZkjZE --
 <some text>  <youtube link video wt complete url or shorted url>
-Miguelito get the video name and remove all text that be inside () and [] to search in Spotify API.
+GograBot get the video name and remove all text that be inside () and [] to search in Spotify API.
 If he can't find the song he will try with the different video-tags of youtube

 or a spotify song link with "track/<idsong>-/whatever https://open.spotify.com/track/1TrUEdT8FmBmcKVyfucbnw?si=BXGgTDv_Qs-8-Sv_NdrBHA